- done All payments are SSL encrypted

 Other: alopecia, increased sweating, nosebleeds.
 There are separate reports of acute pancreatitis.

-- indications of a history of allergic reactions (urticaria, bronchospasm) associated with taking acetylsalicylic acid or other NSAIDs;
+- history of allergic reactions (urticaria, bronchospasm) associated with taking acetylsalicylic acid or other NSAIDs;

 - pronounced impaired renal function;